apache/gravitino/docs/webui.md

 ---
-title: 'Apache Gravitino web UI'
+title: "Apache Gravitino web UI"
 slug: /webui
 keyword: webui
 last_update:
   date: 2024-04-12
   author: ch3yne
-license: 'This software is licensed under the Apache License version 2.'
+license: "This software is licensed under the Apache License version 2."
 ---

 This document primarily outlines how users can manage metadata within Apache Gravitino using the web UI, the graphical interface is accessible through a web browser as an alternative to writing code or using the REST interface.